alilefta/Repository-to-Txt-files-Converter/ReadMe.md

 4.  **Output Files:** After running the command, the extracted code will be saved in the specified output file(s).
 If a word limit is used and exceeded, you'll find multiple part files in the same directory as the main output file.

+ # General Code Extractor API Documentation (Command-Line Interface)

+This document describes the command-line interface (CLI) API for the General Code Extractor tool.
+You can interact with the tool by executing it from your command line or terminal with various arguments to control its behavior.

+## Executable

+The executable file for the General Code Extractor is typically named:

+*   `GeneralCodeExtracter.exe` (on Windows)
+*   `GeneralCodeExtracter` (on Linux/macOS, if built for those platforms and made executable)

+You need to execute this file from your command line to use the tool.

+## Command-Line Arguments

+The General Code Extractor accepts the following command-line arguments, in order:

+GeneralCodeExtracter.exe <source_directory> [output_file_path] [word_limit] [file_extensions] [excluded_directories]

 Arguments in square brackets `[]` are optional.